gobjila/docs/doc/developer-documentation/components/classcontent.md

 Add an event listener to a class content is pretty easy and you will find more information in the [Event Listener component](/developper-documentation/components/event_listener/) section.

-To summarize each ClassContent has 5 attached events:
+To summarize each ClassContent has 6 attached events:
-- prerender
-- onrender
-- postrender
-- preflush
-- onflush
+- `classcontent.include`: on the first instantiation of the class content,
+- `classcontent.prerender`: before the content is rendered,
+- `classcontent.render`: during the content is rendered,
+- `classcontent.postrender`: after the content is rendered.

+Plus all of the events dispatched by Doctrine:
+- `classcontent.preflush`: before the content entity is flushed,
+- `classcontent.onflush`: during the content entity is flushed,
+- `classcontent.postflush`: after tthe content entity is flushed,
+- `classcontent.postload`: after the content entity was loaded,
+- `classcontent.preremove`: before the content entity is removed,
+- `classcontent.postremove`: after the content entity is removed,
+- `classcontent.prepersist`: before a new content entity is inserted,
+- `classcontent.preupdate`: before a content entity is updated,
+- `classcontent.postupdate`: after a content entity is updated.

 #### Add a Trait  to a ClassContent